WPMedia/engine-theme-sdk/README.md

 ```
 ## How To Publish To Beta

-1. After design qa and qa approval, make a pull request from the `staging` branch to the `rc` (release candidate) branch.
+1. After design qa and qa approval, make a pull request from the `staging` branch to the `beta` (release candidate) branch.

 2. Version and publish as above

 `npm version prerelease --preid=beta`

-`git push origin staging`
+`git push origin beta`

 `npm publish --tag beta`